vgtu2016/web-system-template/README.md

-# Martyno Kezio Pokemon Infomration Center Extravaganza
+# Martyno Kezio Pokemon Guru

 ## Description
-This Infomration Center Extravaganza is a way of easily accessing and modifying information about pokemon of the first generation
+This Guru is a way of easily accessing and modifying information about pokemon of the first generation

 ## Pokemon
 Atributes: